Exclusive: VC firm DFJ has ‘one and done' close on $325 million Fund XI

-Feb 5 (peHUB) - Venture capital firm Draper Fisher Jurvetson said it has closed its early-stage focused Fund XI on $325 million after roughly two months in the market.
+Feb 4 (peHUB) - Venture capital firm Draper Fisher Jurvetson has closed its early-stage focused Fund XI on $325 million after roughly two months in the market, the firm said on Tuesday.

 The firm got a mix of existing and new investors into the fund, including new relationships with college endowments and a few chief executive officers and founders “in some of the biggest tech companies,” according to managing director Josh Stein.